sankalp1999/Image_Captioning_With_Attention/README.md

 ---

 ## References and Acknowledgement
 I would like to thank all of them for the great learning experience.

 Pytorch Framework for being so incredibly useful.
+Thanks to Kaggle(Google) for the kernels which provide free ~40 hr GPU training per week.

 Streamlit for an amazing deployment experience.